A new year begins—midyear

 Note that I am teaching four classes, which means no prep period, and 33% more pay.
 I am pumped.
 Okay, a little bit because of the pay, but mostly for two reasons.

-Reason 1: Admins don’t give a teacher extra work unless they are happy with the teacher.
-I have now had two observation writeups so glowing that I keep checking back to see if the name is mine.
+First: Admins don’t give a teacher extra work unless they are happy with the teacher.
+I have now had two observations with notes so glowing that I keep checking back to see if the name is mine.
 I know I’m a good teacher.
 I’m just not used to the principal agreeing with me.
 More importantly, the administrators seem to like me for the right reasons.
-Both the principal, who did my observations, and the AVP of the master schedule (the one who reawakened my algebra terrors finally came to see me teach.
-We had a whole conversation.) both mentioned the quality of my explanations which, many will be surprised to learn, is rarely considered important by either administrators or ed schools.
-I don’t know why.
-They also like the fact that I pass most of my students, and keep low ability kids engaged, which is a skill of mine that all previous administrators have used for their own purposes, but never acknowledged as rare or useful.
-Anyway.
-I don’t know if they’ll keep me, but it’s very nice, if unusual, to be appreciated.
+Both the principal, who did my observations, and the AVP of the master schedule (the one who reawakened my algebra terrors ) came to see me teach before making the decision.
+They liked my explanations.
+They like the fact that I pass most of my students.
+They like the fact that I engage kids with low abilities or incentives, a skill that that all previous administrators have used for their own purposes, but never acknowledged as rare or useful.
+It’s very nice, if unusual, to be appreciated.

 I have a friend who is a professor at an elite public university, in a field that requires a lot of math.
 Back when I was first tutoring and learning math on the job, and got hired to teach a student pre-calc, I asked him “What topics are in pre-calc?”
 He sniffed, snootily, and said “Precalc isn’t a subject.
 It’s an administrative category.”
 I must have learned a lot of math in the intervening years, because I get the joke now.